 - 24/7 operations, no curfew.

-- Domestic and International terminals linked providing seamless transfers and access to Australia-wide market.
+- Domestic and International terminals are linked together providing easy and convenient transfers and access to Australia-wide market.

-- Significant number of international students attending West Australian universities, technical and further education high schools and colleges.
+- Significant and fast-growing number of international students attending West Australian universities, technical and further education high schools and colleges.
 Top markets include: India, China and Malaysia.

 Marketing/and other support